 apt install proxmox-ve postfix open-iscsi

-Watch terminal/console screen to configure packages which require input (e.g. Samba asking about WINS/DHCP support, and email server).
+Watch terminal/console screen to configure packages which require input (e.g. Email server, and Samba asking about WINS/DHCP support).
 If you do not have or need a mail server keep it local only and keep the system name as is.

-Lastly, reboot the system, the new Proxmox kernel should automatically boot from the GRUB menu.
+reboot command, the new Proxmox kernel should automatically boot from the GRUB menu.
+You can monitor the reboot process by using the Out-of-Band Console.

 NOTE: If you have a subscription key don't forget to switch to the enterprise repository after installation, see Package repositories.